-We have SO MANY posts that we want to write for you guys (we’re currently working on a full living room update post – and one about all the appliances and window blinds we got for the beach house).
-But ever since we shared a picture of the kids bedding we picked up at HomeGoods for our daughter’s room in the podcast show notes for Episode #69, we’ve been meaning to share a room update.
+Ever since we shared a picture of the kids bedding we picked up at HomeGoods for our daughter’s room in the podcast show notes for Episode #69, we’ve been meaning to share a room update.
+Over the last few months we’ve been giving our little girl’s bedroom an update, complete with new paint and an antique bed scored on Craigslist!

 Because dang it, kids grow up.
 And sometimes they don’t want their 7-year-old room to look like their “little kid” room anymore (please can’t 7 still be little?!).
 So here’s how our daughter’s room has grown up a bit – but not too much.
 Thank goodness there aren’t New Kids On The Block posters (or their 2017 equivalent) quite yet.
 I know they’re coming!
 You might remember that it used to look like this right after she upgraded from a crib to a daybed back in the day (I think this was taken when she was 3, sniff!).